|

 really took as a leading man.
 And if the

-rumors are true, that Joel McCrea was up
+rumors are true, that Joel McCrea was also

 for the role, it really makes you long for what